Why don’t people consider cleaning their insides? We clean the outside don’t we?

 A relationship with a King?!

-Would you want to listen to a King?
-This king is ‘the one’ in authority over all, who knows best and only does things that are right for his kingdom.
-He is everlasting, never being able to exhaust him of his wisdom, knowledge, and depth.
+Jesus Christ is ‘the one’ in authority over all, who knows best and only does things that are right for everyone.
+Read his word and you will see.
+He made this world and you and your loved ones.
+He is everlasting and you can never exhaust him of his wisdom, knowledge, and understanding.
 He knows how to and does steer the world!
 His faith, loyalty, and righteousness are perfect.
-And if he is perfect you know he has to be a God of love and devotion to those who know him.
-And he comes to save the whole world from the enemy!
+And if he is perfect you know he has to be a God of love and devotion.
+1 John 4:16 says, ‘And we have known and believed the love that God hath to us.
+God is love; and he that dwelleth in love dwelleth in God, and God in him.’
+And he comes to save the whole world from the enemy of sin and death.
 Wow, what a King!

-This King wants to help keep people safe from harm, keep them nourished and fed, and teach them about his kingdom.
-Teach them about his kingdom and how to live until he comes back to literally show the world HE comes.
-Revelation 22:20 states, “He who testifies to these things says, “Yes, I am coming soon.”
-Amen.
-Come, Lord Jesus.”
+God, our Lord and King, wants to help keep people safe from harm, keep them nourished and fed, and teach them about his kingdom that includes you.
+He wants to teach all people about his kingdom and how to live until he comes back.
+He is coming back!
+Revelation 22:20 states, ‘He which testifieth these things saith, “Surely I come quickly.”
+‘Amen.
+Even so, come, Lord Jesus.’
 He is coming to get the record straight for all people everywhere.
 And the enemy is powerless before God.

 Jesus, the King, wants us to know that he is warning us to remain watchful for his return and how you should be ready for it.
 Again he wants to keep people safe from harm, hence why he has gotten The Word (the Bible) into our hands.
-Listen to the words in Matthew 24:38-41, “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.
-As it was in the days of Noah, so it will be at the coming of the Son of Man.
-For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they knew nothing about what would happen until the flood came and took them all away.
-That is how it will be at the coming of the Son of Man.
-Two men will be in the field; one will be taken and the other left.
-Two women will be grinding with a hand mill; one will be taken and the other left.”
-To those people who denied Him in their own hearts that He had always been the King it will be a tragic scene telling of their wasted time, defiance, and pride.
-They will not get to be one of his chosen subjects since they had had chances.
-“In the King we trust!” shout the others who by childlike faith trust in Jesus, as their Lord and King.
+Listen to Jesus’s words in Matthew 24:38-42, “For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.
+Then shall two be in the field; the one shall be taken, and the other left.
+Two women shall be grinding at the mill; the one shall be taken, and the other left.
+Watch therefore: for ye know not what hour your Lord doth come.’
+To those people who denied Jesus Christ in their own hearts and would not believe that he had truly come and died for our sins to open up a relationship they could of had between them and God, it will be a tragic scene telling of their wasted time, defiance, and pride.
+All because they wouldn’t take the time and read the bible(KJV) for themselves to see it’s reality, or they were stubborn/hardhearted and/or selfish with ‘their’ time.
+They will not get to be one of his chosen children since they had had chances.
+We must come by childlike faith and belief in Jesus Christ alone.
+The bible tells us he is the way, the truth, and the life.
+Please read the bible for yourself and if you love your children and others!

-There is a King that has time, truth, and any answer you could ever want to know.
+There is a King that has time, the truth, and any answer you could ever want to know.
 Again it is in The Word if you desire to know.
 I hope and pray you will have access to one and read it.
 His word will be a light unto your feet.

 1Tim.
-6:15 calls Jesus the “King of kings and Lord of lords.
-“Some of the other names Jesus is addressed by in The Word are The Truth, The Alpha and The Omega, The Light of the World, The Word, Deliverer, Mediator, Head of the Church, and Everlasting Father.
+6:15 states, ‘Which in his times he shall shew, who is the blessed and only Potentate, the King of kings, and Lord of lords…’ Some of the other names Jesus is addressed by in the Word are: the Truth, the Alpha and the Omega, the beginning and the end, the first and the last, the Light of the World, the Word, Deliverer, Prince of Peace, Rock, Mediator, Head of the Church, and Everlasting Father.
+There are many more!

 We are in this story that is currently being played out.
 Those who have lived in the past have already had their part played out.
 Our life plays a significant, definite, and all-encompassing part.
 Our story is told in one place only, the bible.
-The story is a continuing one that started with the creation of the world recorded in Genesis and is continuing with each one of us playing our part until our time here is done.
+The story is a continuing one that started with the creation of the world recorded in Genesis and is continuing with each one of us playing out our part until our time here on earth is done.
 Go there and see for yourself the significance you play and can play!
 And to read and find out what our true King has done and will do!

 I pray he guide your heart and mind by his word today.
 Amen!